 Just because a small cabin is not as large as a rambling luxury log home does not mean that it is not just as special and unique to its owners.
 Many times over our customers choose to build a cabin while still holding to the age old tradition of logs and handcrafted log home works.
 Even tiny log cabins such as the Mule Deer plan, still hold all of the craftsmanship that a our large log homes have.

 Variations from this standard list can be made by the homeowner.
-An exact quote can be given based on the exact log home package inclusions that a customer desires for their small cabin kit or luxury log cabin.
+An exact quote can be given based on the exact log home package inclusions that a customer desires for their small log cabin or luxury log cabin.